Updated: 9/1/2018 | September 1st, 2018

 Walk the City.
 Rotorua has a great museum that gives you a look at this town’s history.
 It’s been a tourist town for over 250 years, though tourism was a bit more difficult back in the beginning.
 The Government Gardens are pretty nice to look at too.
 I found walking around the city was quite charming and a good way to spend about an hour.
 (It’s a small city).

 Going Zorbing.
-This is a popular activity with backpackers.
-You get put into a giant see through ball and rolled down a hill.
+This is a popular activity among backpackers.
+You get put into a giant see-through ball and rolled down a hill.
 I picture it very much like what being in a washing machine would be like.
-It’s pretty expensive for the 5 seconds you get though so I didn’t do it.
+It’s pretty expensive for the 5 seconds you get through so I didn’t do it.
 You also have the option to add water into your ball, which is probably really like being in a washing machine.

 Relax in a Hot Bath.
 All the sulfurous springs in the area means that there are lots of hot springs to relax in.
-There is the big Polynesian Spa where you pay for all day access and drinks.
-The Blue Baths also has a heated pool.
+There is the big Polynesian Spa where you pay for all-day access and drinks.
+The Blue Baths also have a heated pool.
 If you just want a lazy day relaxing, a heated pool/spa is the way to go.
 I spent a good afternoon in the Polynesian Spa and I felt like a new man.

 Hinemoa St., +64 7-348-1328, polynesianspa.co.nz.
 Open daily from 8am-11pm.
 A basic pool will be 20 NZD per person, with deluxe options costing upwards of 100 NZD each.